Patricia Wald

+Wald was born in Torrington, Connecticut, to a working-class family.
+After graduating from Connecticut College with distinction, a scholarship enabled her to study at Yale Law School, where she became one of two female editors of the Yale Law Journal.
+Wald sought a position at a white-shoe firm upon graduation but was turned down for being a woman.
+She began her legal career as a law clerk to Judge Jerome Frank instead, later entering the law firm of Arnold, Fortas & Porter as an associate attorney.
+After spending a year at the U.S. Department of Justice, Wald's tenure as a practicing lawyer included appointments on various presidential commissions and committees.

+In 1977, President Jimmy Carter appointed Wald as a U.S. Assistant Attorney General for the Office of Legislative Affairs.
+In 1979, Carter elevated her to the D.C.
+Circuit, where she received her commission as its first female member.
+During her time on the Court, Wald would pen more than 800 judicial opinions.

 Early life

-Wald was born in Torrington, Connecticut, to Joseph F. McGowan and Margaret O'Keefe on September 16, 1928, as their only child.
-Her father left the family when she was two years old, and Wald was raised by her mother, with the company and support of extended relatives, most of whom were factory workers in Torrington and active union members.
+Wald was born on September 16, 1928, in Torrington, Connecticut.
+She was the only child of Joseph F. McGowan, an alcoholic, and Margaret O'Keefe.
+Her father left the family when she was two years old, leaving Wald to be raised by her mother with the company and support of extended relatives, most of whom were factory workers in Torrington and active union members.
 Wald had a Roman Catholic upbringing, and worked in brass mills as a teenager during the summers.
-Due to her involvement in the labor movement and union work, she determined to go to law school to help protect underprivileged, working-class people.
+Due to her involvement in the labor movement and union work, she was determined to go to law school to help protect underprivileged, working-class people.

 Education

 Wald attended Torrington's St. Francis School and graduated in 1940.
 She then went on to graduate from Torrington High School in 1944 as the class valedictorian.
-She graduated first in her class and joined the Phi Beta Kappa society at the Connecticut College for Women (now Connecticut College) in 1948.
-She was able to attend Connecticut College for Women because of a scholarship that she received from an elderly affluent woman from her hometown.
-She then received a national fellowship from the Pepsi-Cola Company that allowed her to go on and earn her law degree from Yale Law School in 1951.
+She graduated first in her class and joined the Phi Beta Kappa society at Connecticut College in 1948.
+She was able to attend the college because of a scholarship that she received from an elderly affluent woman from her hometown.
+She then received a national fellowship from the Pepsi-Cola Company that allowed her to earn her law degree from Yale Law School in 1951.
 She graduated with only 11 other women that year out of a class of 200.
 Along with the national fellowship, Wald also paid for law school by working as a waitress and taking research jobs with professors.
-At Yale, she was an editor on the Yale Law Journal, one of the two women in her class so honored.
+At Yale, she was an editor on the Yale Law Journal, one of the two women in her class to be one.

 After her graduation, she clerked for Judge Jerome Frank of the United States Court of Appeals for the Second Circuit for a year.
 That year, Frank ruled on the appeal of the espionage convictions of Ethel and Julius Rosenberg.
-She briefly entered private practice at the influential law firm Arnold, Fortas & Porter for a year before she left to raise her five children.
+She briefly entered private practice at the law firm of Arnold, Fortas & Porter for a year before she left to raise her five children.